Agility course obstacles

 (Serpentine, flick flack, snakes) and double pull through measure from the centre of the first hurdle to the centre of the last hurdle in a straight line.
 This can be measured from either side of the hurdles.

-Wall and well and tyre
+Wall and tyre

 Measure to the front centre of the obstacle.
 Lift the wheel and place beside the obstacle and measure along side it.
 Lift the wheel and place at the centre of the other side of the obstacle.
 Measure to the centre of the next obstacle.